 return "SUCCESS";

 1. A stored procedure named “RUN_MAPPING_PROC()” for running the load procedures with error handling.
-The catch block executes the failure-logging task at the end of the DAG.
-(Note the procedure schema for the ETL is "VS_DEMO_PROC" in this example.
-Change it to the ETL schema specific to your Data Vault.)
+The catch block executes the failure task at the end of the DAG.

 CREATE OR REPLACE PROCEDURE TASKER.RUN_MAPPING_PROC("PROC_NAME" VARCHAR(50), "LOAD_CYCLE_ID" VARCHAR(16777216))